charge-ai-creator/charge-ai-creator/README.md

 # Our Components

-Advanced Language Models for Charge Context Understanding:
-Context & Intent Recognition: Integrate advanced language models like Google’s Gemini or similar AI to interpret user instructions related to charging and payment processes.
-These models can understand the context (e.g., processing a payment, verifying transaction details) and the intent behind actions (e.g., "Complete the payment", "Confirm the transaction").
-They can predict the most likely sequence of actions based on user queries or commands, ensuring that the process of charge handling is accurate and responsive.
-Transaction Predictions: By analyzing historical transaction data or user behavior, models can predict the necessary steps in a payment process, such as verifying card details, applying discounts, or selecting a payment method.
+- Context & Intent Recognition: Advanced language models interpret user instructions, understanding both the context (e.g., processing payments) and intent (e.g., "Complete payment").

+- Action Prediction: Models predict the necessary sequence of actions based on user commands, ensuring accurate and responsive charge handling.

+- Transaction Predictions: By analyzing historical data, the system forecasts steps in the payment process, such as verifying card details or applying discounts, enhancing transaction flow.

 # Our Work